shewangmu/SI507-FinalProject-shewang/README.md

 Other files:
+1. Getting api key from plotly and add to secrets.py:

+   PLOTLY_USERNAME= ' '           PLOTLY_API_KEY = ' '
-1. Before you run the project: a). mkdir a new file_folder, cd into the folder and create a virtual enviroment by command "virtualenv project". b). source into the enviroment by command "source project/bin/activate" c). install the pakage you need in this project by command "pip install -r requirements.txt"
+2. Before you run the project:

+   a). mkdir a new file_folder, cd into the folder and create a virtual enviroment by command "virtualenv project". b). source into the enviroment by command "source project/bin/activate" c). install the pakage you need in this project by command "pip install -r requirements.txt"
-2. templates
+3. templates

    template folder includes the html templates you would use.
-3. static
+4. static

    After you getting the image from rating.py, add image to static folder
-4. model.py
+5. model.py

    Includes the model you will use when calling flask.
 Add name if fetch new kind of computer.